Economic Experience Dashboard - Q2 2026

-The Economic Experience Dashboard is designed to provide a corrected view of the actual economic experience of the US population.
-By factoring together multiple economic data sources we can track the actual financial health and experience of individuals and families trying to balance a budget.
+The Economic Experience Dashboard is designed to provide insight into the actual economic experience of the US population.
+US headline economic statistics may imply misleadingly positive conditions skewed by extremely high numbers at the upper end of the wealth spectrum.
+By factoring multiple economic data sources we get a better sense of how individuals and families are experiencing the economy, through the lens of living expenses and balancing a budget.

 Secure